-- 8.7.2 Site would have generally beneficial effects.
-All of the sites proposed for designation in Hilton are easily accessible being served by lit and metalled walking routes with the exception of site 181 which is located to the south of the Mease and does not appear to be currently accessible by a metalled route.
+Site would have generally beneficial effects.
+All of the sites proposed for designation in Hilton are easily accessible being served by lit and metalled walking routes.
 However this is perhaps unsurprising given all sites are either within or on the edge of the settlement.
-The inclusion of Policy LGS2 within the plan could help support the delivery of improvements to accessibility within and to the sites. - 8.7.3 All sites offer potential for minor biodiversity enhancements although sites at the Mease Meadow, Mease Memorial Meadow, Woodland South of the Mease and Land adjoining Hilton Brook offer the greatest potential.
+All sites offer potential for minor biodiversity enhancements although sites at the Mease Meadow, Mease Memorial Meadow and Woodland South of the Mease offer the greatest potential.
 A number of sites offer potential for improvements to informal leisure provision.
-These include the Wellavon Playground site, Foss Road and amenity areas adjacent to the cycleway at Avon Way, Washford Road and land north of the Mease.
+These include the Wellavon Playground site, amenity areas adjacent to the cycleway at Avon Way, Washford Road and land north of the Mease.
 Land south of Main Street also provides potential opportunities for improvements in facilities.

-The inclusion of policy to support biodiversity enhancements (including the potential identification of a number of sites as envirobanks) could make a major contribution towards biodiversity in the village.
-Moreover wider proposals for wider joint working between the community and wildlife trust could also support improvements to biodiversity on appropriate sites. - 8.7.4 It is considered that a number of sites have potential to be assisted by designation in respect of their eligibility for grant funding for improvements.
-These include the Wellavon Playground site, the play area south of Main Street, The Mease Memorial Meadow, Land at the Hilton Brook and the site to the South of Egginton Road.
+It is considered that a number of sites have potential to be assisted by designation in respect of their eligibility for grant funding for improvements.
+These include the Wellavon Playground site, the play area south of Main Street, The Mease Memorial Meadow and the site to the South of Egginton Road.
 All sites are considered to contribute to the local built environment and designation would likely protect the sites, which are mainly greenfield in nature, from development.
 The exception to this is the land South of Egginton Road which is identified as being potentially brownfield land as it appears to form part of the highway.
 The site at the Mease Meadow forms part of the flood risk mitigation for the adjacent developments and a significant bund is located to the east of the site to protect modern development.
-The site is known to be subject to flooding and designation could help ensure further inappropriate development does not take place in the floodplain and could safeguard land which may be required for future flood defence works or maintainence of the existing defences. - 8.7.5 All of the sites would have minor or moderate beneficial effects in respect landscape and townscape.
-However sites on the periphery of the settlement have the most notable beneficial effects, particularly sites at Mease Meadow, Land between A5132 and New Road, Off Pegasus Way and Woodland to the South of the Mease.
-Sites at Mease Meemorial Meadow (Humber Street, Welland Road) and Wellavon Playground (Welland Road) are also considered to be particulary important to local character owing to their nature and the dense nature of surrounding development.
+The site is known to be subject to flooding and designation could help ensure further inappropriated evelopment does not take place in the floodplain and could safeguard land which may be required for future flood defence works or maintainence of the existing defences.

+All of the sites would have minor or moderate beneficial effects in respect landscape and townscape.
+However sites on the periphery of the settlement have the most notable beneficial effects, particulary sites at Mease Meadow, Land between A5132 and New Road, Off Pegasus Way and Woodland to the South of the Mease.
+Sites at Mease Meemorial Meadow (Humber Street, Welland Road) and Wellavon Playground (Welland Road) are also considered to be particulary important to local character owing to their nature and the dence nature of surrounding development.